Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Normalization of schoolchildren's nutrition is theoretically difficult due to the fact that at this age the widest variability of the constitutional properties of metabolism, the stereotypes of motor activity and the stereotypes of eating behavior develops.
-To this should be added the difficulty of organizing school meals in terms of compliance with some continuity between school and home parts of the daily diet, as well as the need to focus on their own internal "installation" of the child on nutrition.
+Standardization of schoolchildren's nutrition is theoretically difficult due to the fact that at this age the widest variability of constitutional properties of metabolism, stereotypes of motor activity and stereotypes of eating behavior develops.
+To this should be added the difficulties of organizing schoolchildren's nutrition in terms of maintaining some continuity between the school and home parts of the daily diet, as well as the need to focus on the child's own internal "attitudes" regarding nutrition.

 Concentration of problems

-- The peak of needs and the importance of their insecurity.
+- Peak needs and the significance of their insecurity.

 - adulthood.